unkarelian/timeline-memory/README.md

 - **AI Chapter Queries**: Enable function/tool calls to let the AI query specific chapters with questions
 - **Customizable Prompts**: Configure prompts for scene summarization and queries
 - **Connection Profile Support**: Select specific connection profiles for summarization and queries
+- **Arc Analyzer**: Analyze the chat to propose realistic arc endpoints and turn them into chapters via a popup
 - **Chat Cleanup Tools**: Built-in slash commands to remove reasoning traces and tool call artifacts

 ## Installation